 GDPR has become a benchmark for data protection worldwide, influencing laws in regions such as California (with the California Consumer Privacy Act) and Brazil (with the General Data Protection Law).
 Companies operating internationally must align with GDPR to remain compliant and competitive in global markets.

-In 2020, Twitter was fined €450,000 for GDPR violations concerning a breach notification delay.
+In 2020, Twitter was fined €450,000 for GDPR violations related to a delay in breach notification.
 This highlighted the global reach of GDPR enforcement, as Twitter is a U.S.-based company operating in the EU.

 Cross-Border Data Transfers